fusion-energy/cad_to_dagmc/README.md

 - STEP files
 - CadQuery objects (in memory)

-cadto-dagmc aims to produce DAGMC compatible h5m files from CAD geometry is intended to convert [STEP](http://www.steptools.com/stds/step/) files or [CadQuery](https://cadquery.readthedocs.io) objects to a [DAGMC](https://github.com/svalinn/DAGMC/) compatible h5m file.
+cad-to-dagmc aims to produce DAGMC compatible h5m files from CAD geometry is intended to convert [STEP](http://www.steptools.com/stds/step/) files or [CadQuery](https://cadquery.readthedocs.io) objects to a [DAGMC](https://github.com/svalinn/DAGMC/) compatible h5m file.

 The resulting DAGMC geometry can then be used for simulations in [OpenMC](https://github.com/openmc-dev/openmc/) or [other supported codes](https://svalinn.github.io/DAGMC/).